In the most basic, generalized way, the Stockholm syndrome process as seen in a kidnapping or hostage situation looks something like this:

 If you've read How Brainwashing Works, you've probably noticed the similarities between brainwashing and Stockholm syndrome.
 The two are actually closely related as effects of abnormal power relationships.
 In the case of publishing heiress Patty Hearst, who was kidnapped in the early '70s by the political extremist group SLA (Symbionese Liberation Army), experts have pointed to both Stockholm syndrome and brainwashing as potential reasons for her subsequent actions.
 After Patty was locked in a closet and severely abused for weeks on end, she joined the SLA, changed her name, became engaged to one of its members and was caught robbing a bank with the group.
 However, once the police arrested members of SLA and Patty was returned to her family, she reversed her position.
 Instead of defending the group and holding the police officers in contempt, she distanced herself from the SLA and condemned their actions.
 It's possible that what Hearst experienced was in fact neither true brainwashing nor Stockholm syndrome, but instead was a series of conscious choices designed to ensure her survival.

-For more on brainwashing and related topics, check out the links on the next page.
+For more on brainwashing and related topics, check out the links below.